seanwcom/Red-Graphite-for-Obsidian/README.md

-# Red Graphite for Obsidian.md
+# Red Graphite for Obsidian
-A minimal theme for Obsidian.md with both light and dark variants.
+A minimal theme for [Obsidian](https://obsidian.md/) with both light and dark variants.
 This theme is based on Bear.app's Red Graphite theme.

 Here are a couple screenshots (with more further down the page):